 Utrecht University Excellence Scholarships (Netherlands)

 The Utrecht Excellence Scholarship offers a number of outstanding prospective students the opportunity to pursue a Bachelor’s or Master’s degree in a selected number of fields at Utrecht University.
-Selected students are awarded a scholarship up to 28,350 euro per year, however the grant is not a full scholarship.
-It is necessary to find additional funding to be able to finance study and stay completely.
+Selected students can be awarded a scholarship that covers the tuition fee and 10.000 euro living expenses per year.

 Erik Bleumink Scholarships at University of Groningen (Netherlands)